Learning Firmly Nonexpansive Operators: Preliminaries

 \subsection{\texorpdfstring{Properties of $\N$}{Properties of N}}

-The next step is to study the topological properties of~$\mathcal{N}$.
-To do so, we recall that nonexpansive operators are $1$-Lipschitz operators, i.e., a subset of $\Lip(X)$.
+The next step is to study the topological properties of~$\mathcal{N}$, which will follow directly from the analysis above.
+To do so, we recall that nonexpansive operators are $1$-Lipschitz operators, i.e., a subset of $\Lip(\cX, \cX)$.
 As we did in \cref{iota}, it is easy to prove that